VadimKolodko/MobileMovies/README.md

 # Kolodko Vadim

 A small project on the android.
-Used by the api TheMobie Database (https://www.themoviedb.org/documentation/api).
+Used by the api TheMovie Database (https://www.themoviedb.org/documentation/api).